 We cannot estimate the extent to which we may be required in the future to obtain licenses with respect to intellectual property rights held by others and the availability and cost of any such licenses.
 Those costs, and their impact on our results of operations, could be material.
 Damages in patent infringement cases can be substantial, and in certain circumstances, can be trebled.
 To the extent that we are required to pay unanticipated royalties to third parties, these increased costs of doing business could negatively affect our liquidity and operating results.
 We are currently defending multiple patent infringement actions and may assert our own actions against parties we suspect of infringing our patents and trademarks.
 We cannot be certain the courts will conclude these companies do not own the rights they claim, that these rights are not valid, or that our products and services do not infringe on these rights.
-We also cannot be certain that we will be able to obtain licenses from these persons on commercially reasonable terms or, if we were unable to obtain such licenses, that we would be able to redesign our products and services to avoid infringement.
+We also cannot be certain that we will be able to obtain licenses, that we would be able to redesign our products and services to avoid infringement.
 The legal costs associated with defending patent suits and pursuing patent claims against others may be borne by us if we are not awarded reimbursement through the legal process.
 See Item 3-Legal Proceedings of this report for more information.